-The ATP Marrakech (Grand Prix Hassan II) is an outdoor clay court tennis tournament on the ATP Tour that is held in Marrakech, Morocco.
+The ATP Marrakech which is also known as the Grand Prix Hassan II is an outdoor clay court tennis tournament that is played annually in Marrakech, Morocco.

-The tournament is an ATP 250 tour level event and is used by many players as a lead up event to the French Open.
+The tournament is an ATP 250 tour level tournament which is used by many players as a lead up event ahead of the French Open grand slam.

 Tour Level: | ATP 250 |